 Keep your trees strong and healthy with proactive, preventative expert tree care from Shady Lane

-Ensuring your trees and shrubs are healthy demands preventative management.
+Ensuring your trees and shrubs are healthy demands proactive management.
 Healthy trees and shrubs are more resistant to insect infestations and disease because their natural defence mechanisms are strong.

 Our plant health care process takes advantage of all aspects of the arboriculture industry’s recommended best practices, including smart planting techniques, pruning, fertilizing, and proactive monitoring.
 These practices can eliminate or help to reduce the factors that stress or predispose a tree to insect infestations, fungus, and disease.

-In addition to pruning and fertilization techniques to bolster a tree’s natural defences against diseases, and through our plant monitor program administered by a certified arborist, we also use Maujet injections to address problems such as root system damage, groundwater and drainage concerns, frost damage protection and recovery, and disease recovery.
+In addition to pruning and fertilization techniques and our plant monitor program.
+We can provide a use of generic injections to address problems such as root system damage, groundwater and drainage concerns, frost damage and recovery, and disease recovery.

 Common tree diseases across Ontario include: